denvertanck/bpi-r4-lite-wifi6e-fixes/README.md

 > **⚠️ CRITICAL ARCHITECTURAL WARNING**
 > These patches are mathematically mapped and engineered **strictly for the Banana Pi BPI-R4 LITE**.
 > Do not apply these configurations to the standard BPI-R4 main board.
 The GPIO pin layouts and PCIe lane multiplexing are physically different.
 Applying this to a standard BPI-R4 may result in kernel panics or hardware instability.
+BUT IF you ever try the fix on a BPI-R4 please share the result with me.

 ### The Firmware Baseline: OpenWrt 25.12.4
 **Critical Context:** These patches were mapped, compiled, and mathematically validated against **OpenWrt version 25.12.4**.
 As the OpenWrt ecosystem evolves, upstream developers may permanently integrate the PCIe multiplexing fix for dual-mPCIe Banana Pi architectures into future releases.
 If you are compiling a version strictly newer than 25.12.4, verify the upstream target commits before applying the DTS patch to prevent structural collisions.